Python List Methods: A Practical Guide to Work with Lists

 The examples in this tutorial are based on a list of integers that contains the first seven numbers of the Fibonacci sequence.

 Open the Python shell on your computer and create the list below.
-You will use it to execute the code examples in this tutorial:
+You will use it to execute the examples of code in this tutorial:

 fibonacci = [0,1,1,2,3,5,8]